Keith Harris (artist manager): Biography

 Among other roles in which Harris has served are as Chair of the Arts Council's African and Caribbean Music Circuit, Director of Performer Affairs for PPL (2006–2015), former Chair of the Music Managers Forum (MMF), as founding Chair of the European Music Managers Alliance, Chair of MusicTank, and as Chair of the Equality and Diversity Taskforce for the Music Industry.
 He was Senior Fellow of the University of Westminster school of music, film and fashion, lecturing there from 1993.

 His trusteeships include the Universal Music Sound Foundation (formerly known as EMI Music Foundation), MIDI Music Company, the British Music Experience, and English Folk Expo.
-In 2007 Harris received an honorary doctorate from the University of Westminster and he was appointed an Officer of the Order of the British Empire (OBE) in the 2015 Queen's Birthday Honours for services to the music industry.
+In 2007, Harris received an honorary doctorate from the University of Westminster and he was appointed an Officer of the Order of the British Empire (OBE) in the 2015 Queen's Birthday Honours for services to the music industry.

 Described by Billboard magazine as a "tireless advocate for artists and campaigner for equal opportunity", Harris in June 2020 wrote an open letter on equality and racism, in response to Blackout Tuesday – the collective protest action originally organized within the music industry following the murder of George Floyd; after discussing the barriers due to prejudice that he himself had faced, Harris stated: "I would like to remind you all that this awareness of racism in the industry should not last for one day, or one week, or one year.
 This should last forever.
 I would like to see other young black people in the industry rise to the positions of authority and seniority that their talent merits.
 We have had many false dawns in terms of equality in the industry, let's make sure that this is not another one."

-In 2021, Harris was elected Rector of the University of Dundee.
+In 2021, Harris was elected Rector of the University of Dundee. serving in the position until he was succeeded by Maggie Chapman in August 2025.